 John Gannon has served 1 term, House 1990-1992; served in House since 2012; born in Ross, California; graduate UC Davis, Hastings College of Law and USAR JAG School; Director, New York Irrigation District 1989-1990 and Boise Project Board of Control 1990; member Boise School District Facilities Steering Committee 2006 and various community organizations; spouse: Bev; two children.

 Committees: Agricultural Affairs; Appropriations; Resources and Conservation

 Sally Toone is the Representative from District 26 and newest member of the Idaho Democratic Caucus.Graduate of University of Idaho in education; Gooding resident for 45 years; own and operate family farms and cattle ranches in Gooding and Camas counties with husband; 37-year career as math teacher in two local districts plus the College of Southern Idaho; State of Idaho Mentor/Teacher of the Year (2012); consulted with Boise State University mentoring students in Idaho Leads Project; spouse: Mark; children: Cliff and Steven.

-Committees: Appropriations; Judiciary, Rules & Administrations; Transportation & Defense
+Committees: Health and Welfare; Judiciary, Rules and Administrations; Transportation and Defense

 Muffy Davis is a Sun Valley native, Paralympic athlete, mother and a person with a disability.
 As a mother of a young daughter, she is passionate about education and wants to bring Idaho education to a new level.
 She believes every family should have access to quality, affordable health care and that Idaho public lands need to stay in public hands.

 Committees: Environment, Energy and Technology; Resources and Conservation; Revenue and Taxation